Recent Releases

 JORDANIAN EVALUATION OF YOUTH CENTRES

-NAPS worked with a team to evaluate 197 youth centres across Jordan.
-This work includes the design of multiple surveys, institutional, youth workers an youth across the country.
-The project included a critical diagnosis and learnings about the desired and achieved goals in line with the National Youth Strategy.
-Program impact, safety and the ability to reach the most vulnerable and at-risk youth will be the focus.
+NAPS collaborated with a team to evaluate 197 youth centres across Jordan.
+This work involved designing multiple surveys targeting institutions, youth workers, and young people across the country.
+The project included a critical diagnosis of the centres, assessing their alignment with the goals of the National Youth Strategy.
+It focused on program impact, safety, and the ability to reach the most vulnerable and at-risk youth.

-NAPS led the analysis of data collected from centre visits, staff interviews and young people’s input.
-Protocols for the protection of human subjects in the above study were assessed through research ethics review by HML Institutional Review Board (IRB) and received ethics review approval.
-The aim was to provide the Ministry of Youth a solid evidence base to plan future effective programs and practical activities to empower youth and lead to social cohesion, including briefing the Crown Prince with a NAPS designed PowerBI dashboard.
-The survey for young people includes questions about mental health and the impact Covid-19 has had on social, economic and physical health.
+NAPS led the analysis of data collected from centre visits, staff interviews, and input from young people.
+The study adhered to strict protocols for the protection of human subjects, which were assessed and approved through ethics review by the HML Institutional Review Board (IRB).
+The aim was to provide the Ministry of Youth with a robust evidence base for planning effective future programs and practical activities to empower youth and foster social cohesion.
+This included briefing the Crown Prince using a NAPS-designed PowerBI dashboard.

 TOOLKIT FOR THE GREATER INCLUSION OF PEOPLE WITH DISABILITIES